Charleo85/icpcbinder/README.md

 - The complete lecture slides for [CS 97SI](http://stanford.edu/class/cs97si/) under [97si_slides/](97si_slides/) folder.

 *Much of this notebook is compiled from codes written by previous Stanford team members and coaches.*
-The classical problem is mainly submoduled from this [repo](https://github.com/jeffreysijuntan/ICPC)

 Generating team notebook
 ========================